flash62au/EngineDriver_Home/docs/operation/index.rst

 ----

-Power on the Layout
+Turn Track Power On
 ^^^^^^^^^^^^^^^^^^^

-Some DCC Command Stations need to be directed to turn the track power on before you can use them.
-This is not required by all Command Stations so you may need to look at the manufacturers instructions.
+Some DCC Command Stations need to be instructed to turn the Track Power on before you can use them.
+This is not required by all Command Stations so check your manufacturer's instructions.

-There are two ways to turn the power on/of:
+There are two ways to turn the Track Power on/off:

 * Power Screen - accessed from the menu
 * Power Action Bar button - needs to be enable in the preferences

-The Power Screen can be accessed from the :menuselection:`Menu --> Power`.
+The *Power Screen* can be accessed from the :menuselection:`Menu --> Power`.
 This will open the Power Screen where there is a simple button that to turn the power on or off.
 Use Android's ``Back`` button to return to the Throttle Screen.

-If the Power Action Bar button is enable, simply click on it to tur track power on or off.
+If the *Power Action Bar button* is enable, simply click on it to turn track power on or off.

 .. note::
   :class: note-ed-hidden-title